Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 \paragraph{Protocol and summary statistic.} We consider the CRRA benchmark with $\gamma=2$ under Gaussian drift uncertainty $q$ and evaluate against the analytic constant $q$-reference \eqref{eq:pi_q_const_gaussian_ref}.
-We track (i) the Monte-Carlo objective estimate $\widehat{J}$ during training and (ii) the decision-time error at $t=0$ via RMSE \eqref{eq:exp_rmse} with fixed horizon $T=1.5$.
+We track (i) the Monte Carlo objective estimate $\widehat{J}$ during training and (ii) the decision-time error at $t=0$ via RMSE \eqref{eq:exp_rmse} with fixed horizon $T=1.5$.
 Because stochastic optimization produces non-monotone and noisy RMSE curves, we summarize each condition by a robust \emph{tail median}: the median RMSE over the final evaluation snapshots in the late-training window.
-Unless stated otherwise, the projection/teacher direction uses the $p_\theta$ aggregation (Section~\ref{subsec:ppgdpo-uncertainty}).
+Unless stated otherwise, the Stage~2 projection / on-the-fly teacher uses the mixed-moment ($p$-weighted) aggregation of Section~\ref{subsec:ppgdpo-uncertainty} (implemented with the decoupling approximation above).

-\textbf{What is compared in Figure~\ref{fig:crra_scaling_rmse}.} Stage~1 (PG--DPO; Section~\ref{subsec:pgdpo-bptt-pmp}) trains a deployable $\theta$-blind policy $\pi_\varphi$ by maximizing $\widehat{J}$ via pathwise gradients.
-Stage~2 (P--PGDPO; Section~\ref{subsec:ppgdpo-uncertainty}) applies a $q$-aggregated Pontryagin projection to a Stage~1 checkpoint; we use the residual form of Section~\ref{subsubsec:cv-projection}.
-Interactive distillation (Section~\ref{subsubsec:interactive-distillation}) treats the Stage~2 projected control as a teacher signal and amortizes it back into a deployable Stage~1 policy network.
+\textbf{What is compared in Figure~\ref{fig:crra_scaling_rmse}.} Stage~1 (\textbf{DPO}; Section~\ref{subsec:pgdpo-bptt-pmp}) trains a deployable $\theta$-blind policy $\pi_\varphi$ by maximizing $\widehat{J}$ via pathwise gradients through the Euler simulator.
+Stage~2 (\textbf{Pontryagin projection}; Section~\ref{subsec:ppgdpo-uncertainty}) post-processes a Stage~1 checkpoint by estimating (aggregated) adjoint inputs and applying the statewise linear solve; we use the residual form of Section~\ref{subsubsec:cv-projection}.
+The resulting projected control is the output of the full \textbf{PG--DPO} pipeline.
+Interactive distillation (Section~\ref{subsubsec:interactive-distillation}) treats the Stage~2 projected control as a teacher signal and amortizes it back into a deployable policy network.